-The detailed pictures produced allow for more detailed interpretation when compared to a conventional two dimensional x ray and so allows for better diagnosis and treatment planning
+The detailed pictures produced allow for more detailed interpretation when compared to a conventional two dimensional x ray and so allows for better diagnosis and treatment planning.

 This can be performed without sedation or anaesthesia.
 It is used for diagnosis of soft tissue injuries such as muscle and tendon disease.
-We also use ultrasound for placement of stem cells in tendon, ligament or muscle injuries.

 Investigation and Treatment of Lameness

 Working collaboratively with our team we are able to achieve both a diagnosis and treatment plan for cases of lameness, stiffness or pain.

 First, a detailed history is taken covering all aspects of your pet’s history and daily activities.

 Gait analysis is then performed which involves watching how an animal moves at a variety of speeds and may involve slow motion video analysis or use of the treadmill.